A Message From The Principal

 1. Are you aware of your schools mission and vision?
 If you are unsure of the school’s purpose we encourage you to read the mission and vision statements posted at the school, on the website and in the student handbook.
 We are proud of being devoted to what we do, and hope that you share in our pride by helping your student(s) to be aware of and understand the goals of their school.
 We hope that you will talk to your children regularly about our mission and vision.

 3. Are you aware of support services offered at your school?
 We are proud to offer multiple support services at our schools.
 We have an excellent special education team to address the needs of students with disabilities.
 We also offer Title One support services and tutoring to academically at-risk students.
-We also offer Acuity At Home to all students.
-This online student portal allows students to focus on specific educational needs.
-Acuity tailors the individual needs of all students by identifying strengths and weaknesses.
-This allows students to focus on academic gaps, as well as, be challenged with academic strengths.

 5. Are you aware of what goes on in your child’s classroom and how to communicate regularly with teachers?
 Our teachers are required to post class objectives in visible areas of the classroom.
 You are welcome to visit your child’s class and view the objective board any time.
 Feel free to ask teachers questions about your child’s specific learning needs, curriculum, etc. Parents may always reach teachers by direct phone calls or email.
 Responses to questions, comments, or concerns will always be addressed within 24 business hours.